EyasuTeshome/shifttracker/interviewing/use-your-USP-to-craft-your-elevator-pitch-v2.md

 Now go to your Student Dashboard and submit your exercise.

-**Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.
+Check the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.

 ## Additional materials